 Antex sensor measuring

-We are working on a new project to make a dual-headed soldering robot to automate the soldering of the dual in-line header pins on the Raspberry Pi expansion boards we design, manufacture and sell on our shop at www.abelectronics.co.uk
+We are working on a new project to make a dual-headed soldering robot to automate the soldering of the dual in-line header pins on the Raspberry Pi development boards we design, manufacture and sell on our shop at www.abelectronics.co.uk

 We have looked at a lot of commercial soldering robot systems and had quotes for a ready-made unit which start at £30,000 for a basic single soldering head model and they are very slow compared to the speed at which we can solder the header pins by hand and would take up a lot of space in our small workshop.